top of page

 B: 'Twould ill-behove me to empty the pockets of my friends, my dear Scrope (glares down nostrils)

-H(unwraps himself from fine Persian carpet): What? you have made a choice? (panics) - shall your Newstead, shall your cloister'd bowers, the high o'erhanging arch and trembling towers - shall these, profaned with folly and with strife - 'ere host a over-fond - or ever angry wife?
+H(unwraps himself from fine Persian carpet): What? you have made a choice? (panics) - shall your Newstead, shall your cloister'd bowers, the high o'erhanging arch and trembling towers - shall these, profaned with folly and with strife - 'ere host an over-fond - or ever angry wife?

 M: Shall these no more confess a manly sway - but changeful woman's changing whims obey? - and quite transform, in every point complete, your Gothic abbey to - saints above spare us! - a country seat